Get the latest updates on NC State's response to COVID-19 (coronavirus) and access resources to stay informed. Learn

 - Phone: 919-515-6383

 Dr. Karey Harwood is an Associate Professor of Religious Studies in the Department of Philosophy and Religious Studies at NC State and also an Associate Professor of Women’s and Gender Studies in Interdisciplinary Studies.
 She won the Outstanding Teacher Award in 2010 and more recently won the Alumni Distinguished Undergraduate Professor award in 2019 and is a member of the NC State Academy of Outstanding Teachers.
 Dr. Harwood teaches courses at the intersection of Religious Studies, Philosophy, and Women’s and Gender Studies and has served as Coordinator of the WGS major concentration since 2015.
 Previously she directed the minor in Health, Medicine, and Human Values.

 She received her Ph.D. in 2003 from Emory University, where she studied religious ethics and the sociology of religion and morality and was awarded a Woodrow Wilson Dissertation Grant in Women’s Health.
 The focus of her research has been primarily in biomedical ethics and reproductive technologies.
 Her book, The Infertility Treadmill: Feminist Ethics, Personal Choice, and the Use of Reproductive Technologies, examined both the social context of reproductive technologies and the individual experience of infertility, including the tendency of reproductive technologies to function as a consumeristic rite of passage in coming to terms with infertility.
-Her more recent work grows out of civic engagement with public education in North Carolina and focuses on competing world views vying to shape public education in a 21st century democratic society.
+More recent work has focused on egg freezing, repro-genetic technologies, and eugenics.

 Teaching and Research Interests